fignite/figma-sveltekit-plugin-template/README.md

 ### What's needed?

 - Something that can inline the JS that is created by Svelte Kit
-- Something that can handles the views in one page (currently Svelte Kit still exports them as separate files)
+- Something that can handle the views in one page (currently Svelte Kit still exports them as separate files)
 - Router must be memory based

 ## Resources